WEC Energy Group, Inc. research snapshot

 Munger risk inversion

-The thesis fails if rates stay high, regulators reject recovery, customer bill pressure grows, Illinois settlement costs rise, equity issuance dilutes per-share growth, or data-center demand does not convert into profitable contracted load.
+The thesis fails if rates stay high, regulators reject recovery, customer bill pressure grows, Illinois PIPE execution lags, Oracle credit support issues disrupt the Vantage site, equity issuance dilutes per-share growth, or data center demand does not convert into profitable contracted load.

 Management

 Scott Lauber leads a utility trying to serve faster Midwest load growth while maintaining affordability, credit quality, and dividend growth.
-The key test is whether management can fund and execute the capital plan without weakening per-share economics.
+The key test is whether management can fund and execute the capital plan without weakening per-share economics, especially with about $1.1 billion of common equity issuance this year.

 Industry trend

-WEC sits inside grid modernization, electrification, Midwest manufacturing and data-center demand, gas reliability investment, coal retirement, renewable generation, and transmission buildout.
+WEC sits inside grid modernization, electrification, data center demand, gas reliability investment, coal retirement, renewable generation, and transmission buildout.
 These trends are favorable only if regulators allow returns and customers can absorb bills.

 Valuation and margin of safety

-At about 20.9x the 2026 EPS guidance midpoint and 2.6x book value, WEC already prices in quality and steady execution.
-Margin of safety improves if price retreats toward support while guidance, recovery, funding access, and load growth remain intact.
+At about 21x trailing earnings and 19.9x forward earnings, WEC still prices in quality, growth, and steady execution.
+Margin of safety improves if price retreats toward support near $108 to $109 or the $102.95 low while guidance, recovery, funding access, and load growth remain intact.

 Source-backed data